chrisosaurus/icarus/docs/language/mutability/proposal_three/permissions.md

     let &val = $l.get(0)

-here we have fetched out a stored value via get, get doesn't mutate so doesn't need `&l`
+here we have fetched out a stored value via get, get doesn't mutate so only needs $l. we now have a pointer to `x` which we can mutate through and in doing so we are able to mutate the `x` value that is stored inside of `l`.

-we now have a pointer to `x` which we can mutate through
+I think this is a violation of the permission system, I do not think you should be able to take a type with a given permission and extract a type from it with `greater` permissions.

-and in doing so we are able to mutate the `x` value that is stored inside of `l`.
+Note that `greater permissions` has to have a specific definition immediately discussed below under `containers`.

 containers
 ==========